-Adventure is always just around the corner in Namibia.
-Whether it’s tackling a challenging 4x4 route in a remote area, hurtling down a sand dune on a board, or skydiving above the desert, there are endless ways to experience the country with some adrenaline-inducing fun.
+Adventure is always just around the corner on a Namibia safari.
+Whether it’s tackling a challenging 4×4 route in a remote area, hurtling down a sand dune on a board, or skydiving above the desert, there are endless ways to experience the country with some adrenaline-inducing fun.

 1. Braving the swell on a surfing trip

 Namibia is fast becoming of Africa’s surfing hotspots.
 Incredible waves make this an awesome place to go on an active adventure.

 May to October is the perfect time to surf, as the swells are truly epic.
 While it is also the rainy season, the weather is mild and the waves huge.